 Malaysian Applied Law LLM

-The LLM (Applied Law) Malaysian Legal Practice
+Master of Laws (Applied Law) in Malaysian Legal Practice

 It has been developed by The College of Law in collaboration with Bar Council Malaysia.

 Who is this programme suitable for?

 This programme is suitable for all Malaysian legal professionals looking to further develop their career and, in particular, their skills and knowledge across a range of applied law subjects relevant for the Malaysian legal jurisdiction.

 Our experience in Australia has shown that employers and students alike are seeking further academic study in the form of real-world legal education, rather than a theoretical focus.